wilsonte-umich/aws-shiny-server/README.md

 if that person is allowed to load the app, execute an action, etc., based on their email address.

-User identity is passed to your app PENDING.
-Their gmail address acts as the unique identifier for who that person is, so your app must somehow maintain a list of allowed email addresses, etc.
+User identity is passed to your app via variable `authenticationData$user` which is avaiable to both your ui and server functions.
+A user's gmail address, `authenticationData$user$email`, acts as the unique identifier of who that person is, so your app must somehow maintain a list of allowed email addresses, etc.

 ### Private data directory